unosquare/ef-enterpriseextensions/README.md

 Usage
 ---

-First you need to change your `DbContext` or `IdentityDbContext` to `BusinessDbContext` or `IdentityBusinessDbContext` respectly and you can attach Business Controllers to your DbContext in the constructor.
-They will execute before anytime you call `SaveChanges` method.
-The controllers require to specified a `BusinessRuleAttribute` to identify what CRUD action and which Entity types will be processed.
+First you need to change your `DbContext` or `IdentityDbContext` to `BusinessDbContext` or `IdentityBusinessDbContext` respectively and you can attach Business Controllers to your DbContext in the constructor.
+They will execute before any time you call `SaveChanges` method.
+The controllers require specified a `BusinessRuleAttribute` to identify what CRUD action and which Entity types will be processed.

 EF Enterprise Extensions includes a `JobBase` abstract class (with a singleton extension named `SingletonJobBase`), so you can build business jobs easily.
 Check the Sample app.